-At a glance: The Promaster Auto MC 28mm f2.8 lens offers a astonishingly bad overall image quality, but can be a compelling value proposition for those looking to buy a wide angle lens with money they find at random on the street.
-This lens also has very real paperwight potential, although that probably wasn't the intent of the manufacturer.
+The Promaster Auto MC 28mm f2.8 lens offers a astonishingly bad overall image quality, but can be a compelling value proposition for those looking to buy a wide angle lens with money they find at random on the street.
+It's so cheap, this lens dares you to buy it.
+This lens also has very real paperweight potential, although that probably wasn't the intent of the manufacturer...or was it?

 Similar options to consider